qossmic/deptrac/README.md

 --formatter-graphviz-dump-html=         path to a dumped html file [default: ""]
 ```

-You can create an image, a dotfile and a htmlfile at the same time.
+You can create an image, a dot file and a html file at the same time.